On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Limitations

 \section{Limitations}

 We propose novel evaluation methods as alternatives to conventional global token perplexity.
 However, since these methods are still applied to existing benchmarks, their scope remains inherently constrained by the limitations of those benchmarks.
 For instance, SALMon does not systematically probe compounded variations (e.g., speaker changes under noisy background conditions), which restricts our ability to characterize SLM performance in such settings—even when using our improved evaluators.
+In addition, we focused our discussion on acoustic continuity, which constitutes a substantial and distinctive aspect of speech.
+For other dimensions, such as semantics, global perplexity may still be, and very likely remains, the most appropriate approach.
+Nonetheless, the broader notion of “speech perplexity” warrants careful scrutiny, as different aspects of speech are inherently entangled.